Website City of Huntington Beach

 - A Positive Attitude.
 Someone who understands that even the best laid plans can go wrong, and has the self-confidence to course-correct with positivity and grace.

-The primary reason this classification exists is to assist the Deputy Director of Community Development in managing, administering and strategically planning key programs in support of the City’s affordable housing development interests, and to perform a variety of complex professional and technical administrative duties related to affordable housing.
+The primary reason this classification exists is to assist the Deputy Director of Community Development in managing, administering and strategically planning key programs in support of the City’s economic development interests and to perform a variety of complex professional and technical administrative duties related to economic development.